>

 • A 60-day, no-questions-asked guarantee backed by Clickbank

-• I can use my credit card, PayPal, or any other form of currency accepted by Clickbank
+You can use a credit card, PayPal, or any other form of currency accepted by Clickbank.

 Thank you for getting these interviews and doing what you can to further your baseball playing career.
 By learning what it takes to succeed at independent baseball tryouts, get signed to a pro baseball contract, be the type of player who stays with an independent baseball team, and what it takes to get noticed by the affiliated Minor League teams you will have a knowledge base which few others have.

-Best wishes for a successful continuation to your career,
+Best wishes for a successful launch for your professional baseball career,

 Matt